Notarized Copy vs Certified Copy vs Witnessed Copy: What Each One Means

 - Damage and alterations.
 A notary will not certify a copy of a document that appears altered, defaced, or fraudulent.
 Tape, whiteout, missing pages, and ambiguous staples are reasons the appointment may not produce a certified copy on the day.

 - Number of copies.
-You can request as many certified copies as you need at one sitting.
-At Minute Notary, the first certified copy is $20 and additional copies of the same document are $10 each.
+You can request multiple certified copies at one sitting.
+Check how many each receiver will retain.
+At Minute Notary, every copy is $24.95 per seal plus HST.

 If your form, email, or instruction guide says "certified true copy," "certified copy," "true copy," "attested copy," or "notarized copy of an original document," our certified true copies service is what you are booking.
 The wording on the certification page can be matched to the receiving body's instructions if you bring those instructions to the appointment.